clockspot/arduino-clock/README.md

 # Configuration, compilation, and upload

 Various options, such as enabled functionality, RTC, display, I/O pins, timeouts, and control behaviors, are specified in a config file.
-This allows you to maintain multiple configs for various clock hardware profiles, and simply include the relevant config at the top of the `.ino` before compiling.
+This allows you to maintain configs for multiple clock hardware profiles, and simply include the relevant config at the top of the `.ino` before compiling.
 Several [example configs](https://github.com/clockspot/arduino-clock/tree/master/arduino-clock/configs) are provided, and [`~sample.h`](https://github.com/clockspot/arduino-clock/blob/master/arduino-clock/configs/%7Esample.h) includes all possible options with detailed comments.

 You may also wish to adjust the defaults for the clock’s user-configurable values, to best suit its intended use; these defaults are currently specified in the main code (`optsDef[]` for [settings](https://github.com/clockspot/arduino-clock/blob/master/INSTRUCTIONS.md#settings-menu) and `initEEPROM()` for other values).